 The Department will review all requests and grant permission based on availability.
-Although senior majors usually receive preference in all of these courses, they are not guaranteed permission in their first-choice course, because more senior majors may apply than the room in a given course permits.
+Although senior majors usually receive preference in all of these courses, they are not guaranteed permission in their first-choice course because more senior majors may apply than the room in a given course permits.
 For that reason, we also ask for alternative choices.
-Students who have submitted requests will be notified of their permission status beginning May 8 for Fall Term or within two weeks of submitting the permission course request.
-You will receive notification from PBS through the permissions override system and be notified with an email.
-You will then need to enroll in Banner.
+Students who have submitted requests will be notified of their permission status by July 16 for the Fall term, July 24 for the Winter and Spring terms, or within two weeks of submitting the permission course request.

 If you are granted permission for a course but choose not to enroll in that course, your slot will be given to another student.
 You will need to submit another request for permission; the courses that still have available slots are likely to be more limited than in the initial enrollment period.

 Students who do not obtain permission to enroll in Culminating courses that are needed to fulfill their major requirements risk not graduating.
 Special waivers will not be granted to students who fail to obtain needed permissions during this enrollment period.
 Students who wish to change their major to Psychology during their senior year will need to obtain permission to enroll in a culminating course before being allowed to declare.

 Although our labs and seminars are typically populated by seniors, we realize that some students who will be juniors next year will want to enroll in these courses.
-These students should also request permission during the first week of May.
-However, they should realize that because these courses are a graduation requirement, priority will typically go to seniors.
+These students should also request permission during the second week of July.
+However, they should realize that because these courses are a graduation requirement, priority will typically go to seniors and juniors may be placed on waitlists until closer to the start of each term.